 Faulty Restraint Control Module (RCM)

 Restraint Control Module (RCM) harness is open or shorted

 Restraint Control Module (RCM) circuit poor electrical connection

-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B1921 JAGUAR code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B1921 JAGUAR code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 Air Bag Warning Light ON

-B1921 JAGUAR MeaningThe Restraint Control Module (RCM) monitors resistance between ground connections at its housing and reference ground at RCM connector.
+The Restraint Control Module (RCM) monitors resistance between ground connections at its housing and reference ground at RCM connector.
 If RCM detects resistance more than 100 ohms, it stores Diagnostic Trouble Code (DTC) B1921 in memory and flashes on AIR BAG warning light.

-B1921 JAGUAR More InformationNeed more information on how to fix the B1921 JAGUAR code?
+|Need more information with the B1921 JAGUAR code?

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

 Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

-- Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.
+Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.

-- Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.
+Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.

 it is still possible for the air bag and seat belt pre-tensioner to deploy.
 Therefore, do not work on any SRS connectors or wires until at least 3 minutes have passed.